Bathsheba is Informed of Uriah's Death; David Weds Bathsheba; A Son is Born; The Lord is Displeased with David

 The Lord is Displeased with David

 David's misdeeds have enraged the Lord.
 Bathsheba, holding her newborn son in her lap, listens as the priest Nathan reproves David on the Lord's behalf.
 Because of his sins, strife will arise from within David's own household, and his infant son will die.
 The king begs the Lord to spare the child, but the Lord will not listen.
-(2 Kings 12:7–14)
+(2 Samuel 12:7–14)

 Folio 42v (Latin)